 Participate as member of Child Development Laboratory School staff by being actively engaged in staff meetings

 Foster positive relationships with partner organizations

 Participate in department, staff, University and external professional development opportunities

 Follow the NAEYC code of Ethics

-Assist with cleaning and organizing shared storage, kitchen, and outdoor space
+Assist with regular cleaning and organizing shared storage, kitchen, and outdoor spaces